 Thanks again Nick for addressing these common sports nutrition myths!
 If you’re curious about using RP’s templates for your performance, head over to Renaissance Periodization and use my code to save 10%: steph10.

-I truly believe that making long-term change that sticks depends on customizing a real food template to your context, aka the You Diet.
+Here at Stupid Easy Paleo, I cover special topics on occasion that won’t apply to every reader.
+I truly believe that making long-term change that sticks depends on customizing a real food paleo template to your context instead of following it dogmatically.